 - $15,000 property damage coverage per accident

-Arizona follows a “pure comparative negligence” system, which means:
+Arizona follows a “pure shared fault” system.
+This means:

-- You can recover damages even if you were partially at fault
+- You can recover damages even if you were partly at fault

-- If you were 30% responsible, you can recover 70% of your damages
+- If you were 30% at fault, you can recover 70% of your damages

-According to GLG’s Phoenix Personal Injury Center, you should consider consulting an attorney if your accident involves:
+According to GLG’s Phoenix Personal Injury Center, you should consider calling an attorney if your accident involves:

 - Disputes over fault or liability